Seed7

 const proc: for (inout aType: variable) range

-(in aType: lower_limit) to (in aType: upper_limit) do
+(in aType: lowerLimit) to (in aType: upperLimit) do

 (in proc: statements) end for is func